A mathematical theory of super-resolution and two-point resolution: Introduction

 \subsection{Our main contributions in this paper}

-This paper is devoted to elucidating the essence of super-resolution and deals mainly with the stability of super-resolution and the diffraction limit.
-We consider the imaging problem as recovering the sources $\mu = \sum_{j=1}^na_j \delta_{\vect y_j}, \vect y_j \in \mathbb{R}^k$ from its noisy Fourier data,

-where $\vect W$ represents the total effect of noise and aberrations.
-This is a common model in mathematics for theoretically analyzing the imaging problem \cite{donoho1992superresolution, candes2014towards, batenkov2019super}.
-It is directly the model in the frequency domain for the imaging modalities with $\mathrm{sinc}(||\vect x ||_2)$ being the point spread function \cite{den1997resolution}.
-Its discrete form is also a standard model called line spectral estimation in the fields of array processing, signal processing, and wireless communications.
-On the other hand, even for imaging with general point spread functions or optical transfer functions, some of the imaging enhancements such as inverse filtering method \cite{frieden1975image} will modify the measurements in the frequency domain to (\ref{equ:highdmodelsetting1}).
-This ensures that our model has sufficient practical background and significance and that our results can be applied to a wide range of imaging systems.

-From model (\ref{equ:highdmodelsetting1}) in dimension one, our first contribution is two location-amplitude-identities characterizing the relations between source locations and amplitudes in the one-dimensional super-resolution problem.
+Our first contribution is two location-amplitude identities characterizing the relations between locations and amplitudes of true and recovered sources in the one-dimensional super-resolution problem.
 These identities allow us to directly derive the super-resolution capability for number, location, and amplitude recovery in the super-resolution problem and improve state-of-the-art estimations to an unprecedented level to have practical significance.
 Although these nonlinear inverse problems are known to be very challenging, we now have a clear and simple picture of all of them, which allows us to solve them in a unified way in just a few pages.
-To be more specific, we prove that it is definitely possible to detect the correct source number when the sources are separated by
+To be more specific, we prove that, under model (\ref{equ:highdmodelsetting1}) in dimension one, it is definitely possible to detect the correct source number when the sources are separated by

-where $y_j$'s are one-dimensional source locations and $\frac{\sigma}{m_{\min}}$ represents the inverse of the signal-to-noise ratio ($SNR$).
-This substantially improves the estimate in \cite{liu2021theorylse} and indicates that super-resolution in detecting correct source number (i.e., surpassing the diffraction limit $\frac{\pi}{\Omega}$) is definitely possible when $\frac{m_{\min}}{\sigma}\geq (2e)^{2n-2}$.
+where $\frac{\sigma}{m_{\min}}$ represents the inverse of the signal-to-noise ratio ($\mathrm{SNR}$).
+This substantially improves the estimate in \cite{liu2021theorylse} and indicates that super-resolution in detecting correct source number (i.e., surpassing the diffraction limit $\frac{\pi}{\Omega}$) is definitely possible when $\frac{m_{\min}}{\sigma}\geqs (2e)^{2n-2}$.
 Moreover, for the case when resolving two sources, the requirement for the separation is improved to

-indicating that surpassing the Rayleigh limit in distinguishing two sources is definitely possible when $SNR>4$.
-This is the first time where it is demonstrated theoretically that super-resolution ('in number detection') is actually possible.
+indicating that surpassing the Rayleigh limit in distinguishing two sources is possible when $\mathrm{SNR}>4$.
+This is the first time where it is demonstrated theoretically that super-resolution ('in number detection') is actually possible in practice.
 For the stable location recovery, the estimate is improved to